Boeny/canvas/README.md

 # canvas
-canvas helper for drawing 2d on the front depends on "vector2" package
+Canvas helper for drawing 2d on the front.
+Depends on "vector2" package